Top stories

 With a focus on faith and values, I report on major news across the United States — and around the world.

-From presidential politics to pedophile preachers, from race relations to refugees, from tornadoes to terrorist attacks, I cover important stories that matter.
+From presidential politics to pedophile preachers, race relations to refugees, tornadoes to terrorist attacks, I cover important stories that matter.
 And human interest features, too.

 — Bobby